-Also, if you have any questions at all about this program or any other kind of work from home program then scroll down and let me know in the comments and I’ll be sure to get back you personally within 24 hours.
+Also, if you have any questions at all about this program or any other then scroll down and let me know in the comments and I’ll be sure to get back you personally.

 Simon Crowe is the founder of The Make Money Online Blog and is on a mission to help as many people as possible kiss their bosses goodbye.